ombori/grid-docs/grid-pim/api.md

 ## Postman Collection
 For easy configuration and testing, here's a Postman collection you can import into Postman.
-// TODO: Postman
+// TODO: New postman collection

 ## URL's overview

-The `{base-url}` of the Grid-Products API depends on the environment you're working with.
+The `{base-url}` of the Grid-Products API depends on the data residency you're working with.

 - EU base URL: `https://product-eu.azurewebsites.net/api/tenants/`
 - US base URL: `https://product-us.azurewebsites.net/api/tenants/`